 Although we use derivatives to minimize the risk of interest rate and foreign currency changes, the use of derivatives does expose us to both market and credit risk.
 Market risk is the chance of financial loss resulting from changes in interest rates, foreign exchange rates and market liquidity.
 Credit risk is the risk that a counterparty will not perform its obligations under a contract and it is limited to the loss of the fair value gain in a derivative that the counterparty owes us.
 When the fair value of a derivative contract is negative, we owe the counterparty and, therefore, have no credit risk exposure to the counterparty; however, the counterparty has exposure to us.
 We minimize the credit risk in derivative instruments by entering into transactions with highly rated counterparties that are reviewed regularly by our Credit Department.
 We also maintain a policy of requiring that all derivative contracts be governed by an International Swaps and Derivative Association Master Agreement.
 Depending on the nature of the derivative transaction, bilateral collateral arrangements related to Navient Corporation contracts generally are required as well.
 When we have more than one outstanding derivative transaction with the counterparty, and there exists legally enforceable netting provisions with the counterparty (i.e., a legal right to offset receivable and payable derivative contracts), the "net" mark-to-market exposure, less collateral the counterparty has posted to us, represents exposure with the counterparty.
 When there is a net negative exposure, we consider our exposure to the counterparty to be zero.
-At December 31, 2020 and 2019, we had a net positive exposure (derivative gain positions to us less collateral which has been posted by counterparties to us) related to Navient Corporation derivatives of \$13 million and \$12 million. respectively.
+At December 31, 2021 and 2020, we had a net positive exposure (derivative gain positions to us less collateral which has been posted by counterparties to us) related to Navient Corporation derivatives of \$9 million and \$13 million. respectively.

-Our on-balance sheet securitization trusts have \$3.6 billion of Euro and British Pound Sterling denominated bonds outstanding as of December 31, 2020.
-To convert these non-U.S. dollar denominated bonds into U.S. dollar liabilities, the trusts have entered into foreign-currency swaps with highly rated counterparties.
-In addition, the trusts have entered into \$2.4 billion notional of interest rates swaps which are primarily used to convert Prime received on securitized education loans to LIBOR paid on the bonds.
+Our on-balance sheet securitization trusts have \$2.1 billion of Euro denominated bonds outstanding as of December 31, 2021.
+To convert these non-US dollar denominated bonds into US dollar liabilities, the trusts have entered into foreign-currency swaps with highly-rated counterparties.
+In addition, the trusts have entered into \$1.1 billion notional of interest rate swaps which are primarily used to convert Prime received on securitized education loans to LIBOR paid on the bonds.
 Our securitization trusts with swaps have ISDA documentation with protections against counterparty risk.
 The collateral calculations contemplated in the ISDA documentation of our securitization trusts require collateral based on the fair value of the derivative which may be adjusted for additional collateral based on rating agency criteria requirements considered within the collateral agreement.
 The trusts are not required to post collateral to the counterparties.
-At December 31, 2020 and 2019, the net positive exposure on swaps in securitization trusts was \$28 million and \$0, respectively.
+At December 31, 2021 and 2020, the net positive exposure on swaps in securitization trusts was \$0 and \$28 million, respectively.

-The table below highlights credit exposure related to our derivative counterparties at December 31, 2020.
+The table below highlights credit exposure related to our derivative counterparties at December 31, 2021.

-(Dollars in millions) oorate tracts uritization Trust ontracts Exposure, net of collateral \$ 13 \$ 28 Percent of exposure to counterparties with credit ratings below S&P AA- or Moody's Aa3 100% , 0 -% Percent of exposure to counterparties with credit ratings below S&P A- or Moody's A3 -% / 0 -%
+(Dollars in millions) orate tracts ecuritization Trust Contracts Exposure, net of collateral \$ 9 \$ Percent of exposure to counterparties with credit ratings below S&P AA- or Moody's Aa3 100% 6 -% Percent of exposure to counterparties with credit ratings below S&P A- or Moody's A3 - % / 0 -%